akinyeraakintunde/nxtabroad-visa-readiness-ml/README.md

-🔥 Excellent.
-You’re doing this exactly right.

-✅ STEP 7 — Upgrade the MAIN README (root of the repo)

-This step makes your project look finished, professional, and Global-Talent-ready at first glance.
-Reviewers often only read the main README.

-⸻

-What you will do (very easy)
-	1. Open README.md in the root of your repo
-	2. Replace everything inside it with the text below
-	3. Paste as-is (RAW) and save

-⸻

-📌 COPY & PASTE THIS INTO README.md

 # NxtAbroad AI – Visa Readiness & Risk Intelligence (ML)

 NxtAbroad AI is an open-source, machine-learning powered digital product designed to support visa readiness assessment and operational risk insight.